 With a good social media marketing strategy, business owners can achieve a host of marketing-related goals.
 They can improve their customer service and get relevant feedback using social media listening and engagement.
 And, by sharing social media posts that include valuable content, or by using social media advertising to reach their target audience, businesses can build positive brand awareness and drive users to their website, helping boost their traffic and sales.
 Engaging with users on social media also helps them build and strengthen an online community.

-After the effort of planning your social media marketing strategy and choosing social media tools, it’s now time to execute your plan.
-Some small business owners choose to tackle this themselves, but many find that it’s too overwhelming to handle on their own.
+After the effort of planning your social media marketing strategy and choosing social media marketing tools, it’s now time to execute your plan.
+Some small business owners choose to tackle this themselves, but many find that social media marketing services are too overwhelming to handle on their own.
 So instead, they hire a social media marketing specialist to execute their social strategy.
 This person may not be the same consultant they hired to work on their strategy.
 In fact, depending on the complexity of the strategy, they may even assign social media tasks to an intern.

-The Impact of Social Media Strategy on Small Businesses
+The Impact of Social Media Marketing Strategy on Small Businesses